- Are there risks with a bone marrow biopsy?

 What kind of chemotherapy will I have?

-Your chemotherapy treatment will be decided upon based on numerous considerations, including:
+Your chemotherapy treatment will be based upon numerous considerations, including::

 - Your diagnosis